ramjansyed/todo-tasks/README.md

 # About this Project
-This project is a simple ToDo App which facilitates the below actions for both ToDo and SubTasks.
+This project is a simple ToDo App which facilitates the CRUD operations for both ToDo and SubTasks.
-* Create
-* Update
-* Delete

 ## Dropwizard GraphQL API with GraphiQL UI

 This project demonstrates how to set up a GraphQL API in a Java Dropwizard application with a GraphiQL user interface for testing queries.